Asrinss/todo-react-app/README.md

-# To-Do-App
+# To-Do-App Project
-This project is a To-Do application that allows users to manage their daily tasks.
-Users can add new tasks, mark existing tasks as complete, edit them, and delete them.
-The application is developed using React.js and provides a user-friendly interface with simple functionalities.
+This project aims to develop a To-Do application to help users manage their tasks.
+Users can add, edit, complete, and delete tasks using this application.

 # Features
-Adding new tasks: Users can add new tasks through a form on the screen.
+Adding new tasks
-Completing tasks: Users can mark tasks as complete or incomplete by checking or unchecking the checkbox next to the task.
-Editing tasks: Users can edit tasks by clicking on the edit icon next to the task.
-Deleting tasks: Users can delete tasks by clicking on the delete icon next to the task.
-User-friendly interface: The application provides a clean and simple interface that allows users to easily manage their tasks.
-Responsive design: The application is designed to be responsive and adapts well to different devices.
-Technologies Used
-React.js: Used for building the user interface.
-JavaScript: Used for the application logic and functionalities.
-CSS: Used for styling the user interface.
-FontAwesome: Used for task editing and deletion icons.
+Editing tasks
+Completing tasks
+Deleting tasks

+# Installation

+Clone this repository: git clone https://github.com/user/To-Do-App.git Navigate to the project directory: cd To-Do-App Install dependencies: npm install or yarn install Start the application: npm start or yarn start
-# How to Use
+# Usage
-Open the application.
+Start the application.
-Add new tasks through the form.
+Click the "Add New Task" button to add a new task.
+Check the box to complete a task.
-Use the respective icons to complete, edit, or delete tasks.
+Click the respective buttons to edit or delete a task.

 # License
 This project is licensed under the MIT License.
+For more information, please see the LICENSE file.